ome/omero-documentation/omero/sysadmins/dropbox.rst

     -   Linux with kernel 2.6.13 and higher.
     -   Mac OS 10.6 and later.
-    -   Windows XP, Vista, 7, Server 2003, Server 2008 and Server 2008R2,
-        but see note below.

 -   In addition some platforms require further Python packages to be
     available: